mtw/RNAwl/README.md

-# RNAwl - Estimate Density of Satates via Wang-Landau sampling
+# RNAwl - Estimate Density of States via Wang-Landau sampling

 The Wang-Landau algorithm [1],[2] is a Mote Carlo approach for sampling the Density of States (DOS) of a system via a random walk in energy space.
 It